Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 For Stage 2, `i = 0` is FizzBuzz, so `arr[11]` will be set to `&fizzbuzz` (a BSS address) by the branch logic, but we overwrite `arr[11]` and `arr[12]` ourselves before `strcpy` fires, so the branch assignment doesn't matter.
 The shellcode must fit in 52 bytes (offset +4 to +55). `BYTE4(arr[2])` zeroes input[0] after `printf`, so the first 4 bytes are sacrificed as NOP sled.
 Shellcode starts at `rbp−0x58` = `sc_addr`.

 The NOP padding between the shellcode and `sc_addr` at offset +60 is pure filler, it pushes `p64(sc_addr)` rightward in the payload until it aligns with `arr[10]` at exactly offset +60.
 The shellcode is 31 bytes ending at offset +35, so 25 NOP bytes bridge the gap.
-Any non-null byte would work equally well here.
+Any non-NULL byte would work equally well here.

 Stack after Stage 2 payload is received, before `strcpy` fires: